 In the world of natural beauty, changing up your hair care routine can be one of the toughest to achieve.
-There’s no set regimen that works for everyone, and the potential detox period can be enough to make you give up on the spot.
+But that’s not to say it’s not worth the effort.

 Some of you may remember my honey hair-washing experience.
 Yes, I washed my hair with honey…for an entire month.
 I gave it an honest go, but my hair just never felt clean.
 Now I’m onto something new — castile soap.

 Castile soap is a natural, vegetable-oil-based soap that has many, many uses.
 Surely you’ve come across Dr. Bronner’s famous “18-in-1” castile soap that boasts a multitude of uses, like washing your hands/face/body/hair, brushing your teeth, cleaning your dishes, washing your windows, scrubbing your bathroom and more.

 While I’m no expert in washing hair with castile soap, I’ve picked up quite a few tips along the way:

 The process is actually super simple, but it does require a few extra minutes of prep.
 I make my washing and rinsing concoctions just before getting into the shower, but you could make in advance, if that’s easier!
 Being organized is key, so store all of your materials in the same area if possible.